 Well in advance of the final oral exam, a draft of the dissertation is to be submitted to the student's adviser.
-This draft should comply with the Graduate College format guidelines.
-NRES format requirements are identical to the Graduate College requirements.
+This draft should comply with the Graduate College format guidelines and the NRES format requirements.
 The major adviser will then review the dissertation and make appropriate suggestions.
 Once these suggestions have been incorporated into the draft, it is to be circulated to the student's Examination Committee for review.
 All members of the final Examination Committee should receive the dissertation two weeks in advance of the date of the examination.
 The Examining Committee's recommendations for change will be presented to the student at the final exam.
+The dissertation is due to NRES Student Services for department format review two weeks prior to the deposit deadline at the Graduate College.
+This is a firm deadline.